vkvalli/hotel-recommendation-chatbot/README.md

 # Hotel recommendation Chatbot

-The Hotel recommendation Chatbot is an interactive Python-based chatbot that helps users find top hotels based on reviews in their desired city.
+The Hotel Recommendation Chatbot is an interactive Python-based chatbot that helps users find top hotels based on reviews in their desired city.
 The chatbot utilizes a dataset containing hotel listings and reviews across 25 cities, offering various features such as semantic search, recommender system, sentiment analysis, graph network for similar hotels, and hotel segmentation based on reviews.

 ## Dataset
 The dataset used in this project consists of hotel listings and reviews from 25 different cities.
 It provides valuable information for natural language processing (NLP) projects such as semantic search, recommender systems, sentiment analysis, graph network analysis, and hotel segmentation.